Skip to main content

 The Senedd can now make laws and set Welsh taxes – these are decisions which affect the lives of every single person in Wales.

-Key proposals in the Senedd Cymru (Members and Elections) Bill include:
+Changes brought about by the Senedd Cymru (Members and Elections) Act

-• Increasing the size of the Senedd to 96 Members.
+• increase the size of the Senedd to 96 Members.

-• Changing the electoral system to one fully based on the principle of proportional representation.
+• change the electoral system to one fully based on the principle of proportional representation, with names of all candidates on the ballot paper.
 From the 2026 Senedd election, the D’Hondt formula will be used (this formula has been used to determine the Senedd’s regional list Members (Senedd reform: a glossary).

-• Six Members will be elected, from closed lists, in each of the 16 constituencies.
+• have 6 Members of the Senedd elected, from closed lists, in each of the 16 constituencies.

-• Increasing the limit on the number of Welsh Ministers who can be appointed from 12 to 17 (plus the First Minister and the Counsel General).
-Welsh Ministers will have the ability to further increase the number to 18 or 19, but only with the Senedd’s approval.
+• increase the limit on the number of Welsh Ministers who can be appointed from 12 to 17 (plus the First Minister and the Counsel General) with the ability to further increase the number to 18 or 19 with the Senedd’s approval.

-• Giving Members of the Senedd the flexibility to elect a second Deputy Presiding Officer.
+• give Members of the Senedd the flexibility to elect a second Deputy Presiding Officer.

-• Making it law that all candidates for Senedd elections must live in Wales.
+• make it law that all candidates for Senedd elections and Members of the Senedd are resident in Wales.

-• Holding Senedd elections every 4 years from 2026 onwards.
+• hold Senedd elections every 4 years from 2026 onwards.

-The Bill is based on the recommendations of the Special Purpose Committee on Senedd Reform (Reforming our Senedd: A stronger voice for the people of Wales).
-These recommendations have been supported by a majority of Senedd Members in June 2022.
+The Act is based on the recommendations of the Special Purpose Committee on Senedd Reform (Reforming our Senedd: A stronger voice for the people of Wales).
+These recommendations were supported by a majority of Senedd Members in June 2022.

 The Senedd Cymru (Electoral Candidate Lists) Bill